0x29a/AnotherRayTracer/README.md

 4. Add `.obj` files support (with textures).
 5. Add background support.
 6. Antialiasing and all advanced things.
-7. Rendering in multiple threads???
+7. Rendering in multiple threads.
-8. GPU-based rendering??????
+8. GPU-based rendering.
-9. RENDERING ON GPU CLUSTER (with nodes communication through http)???????????
+9. Probably rendering on gpu cluster.